SoftwareAG/cumulocity-digital-twin-manager/README.md

 * `Asset types` - Define asset types to describe the blueprint of your assets
 * `Localization` - Dynamically translate asset type and custom property descriptions to multiple languages
 * `Assets navigator` - Manage your asset hierarchies
+* `Bulk import` - To import the entire asset hierarchy with all the assets at once.

 ### Property Library